dfeneyrou/palanteer/c++/README.md

 =======

 - `palanteer.h`: the single header C++ instrumentation library
 - `testprogram`: folder containing the C++ test program.
-Part of the global installation with CMake
+Part of the global build with CMake
 - `test`: folder containing the tests for the C++ instrumentation library